 Artistic Strategy and initiatives

-A reduction of main series programs (from 24 to 21) at the Auditorio de Galicia to make room for more projects aimed at new audiences (educational and family concerts, concerts in unconventional venues etc..).
+• A reduction of main series programs (from 24 to 21) at the Auditorio de Galicia to make room for more projects aimed at new audiences (educational and family concerts, concerts in non-conventional venues , workshops, scenic projects, etc..).

-A series of concerts of early classical and baroque music with specialists in historically informed performance practise.
-This is keeping in mind the history of the orchestra (formed by Helmut Rilling) and to further develop the orchestra´s own identity and the image of a versatile ensemble.
+• A series of concerts of early classical and baroque music with specialists in historically informed performance practise.
+This keeping in mind the history of the orchestra and to further develop the orchestra´s own identity and the character of a versatile and flexible ensemble.

 The 2023/24 season: Migrations